Title: A Watcher's Word

 de Groot seemed happy to admit as much.
 “We have some limitations.
 A wise man always accepts his weaknesses.
 But I’m afraid it’s not a limitation that will be of any help to you today.”

 Robin nodded and then moved terrifyingly swiftly.
-He entered the pentagram and threw a punch at de Groot, but his fist made no contact, instead his momentum carried him through de Groot’s entire body and he staggered to regain his balance behind him.
+He entered the pentagram and threw a punch at de Groot, but his fist made no contact, instead his momentum carried him through de Groot’s entire body, and he staggered to regain his balance as he fell through empty space.

 “An interesting demonstration, Mr Wood.
 I should perhaps explain that I cannot be harmed.
 As a member of the Shadow Casters I am as immortal as the elders.
 Perhaps you should explain that to your children, Miss Summers.”
 His face darkened slightly.
 “In case they get any ideas of further futile assault.
 Explain to them our Power.”

 “I don’t accept your power,” answered Buffy.
 “When I visited your dimension, you guys wanted to force a demon on me as you’d done to the original Slayer.
 You thought I needed to trade my humanity in order to defeat the First.
 Well, I managed anyway without your help.
+You boys can saddle up back to town.
 We don’t need you anymore.”

 “Where I come from we have a phrase more the merrier,” shrugged Buffy, acting on her instincts to unbalance him, to provoke him with insolence.
 It seemed Watchers, the centuries over, had never understood Slayers with comebacks.